-Cleardocs products use deeds to effect changes to the terms of deed, powers of the parties and when changing the trustee of a trust.
+Cleardocs products use deeds to effect changes to the terms of a deed, powers of the parties and when changing the trustee of a trust.

 In BRK, the trustee nominated two companies as general beneficiaries under provisions of the trust deed and made several trust distributions to those companies.
 The ATO argued that the distributions were invalid on the basis that the trustee did not have the power under the deed to make such a nomination.
-The Court agreed with the ATO and decided that the trustee could not make the relevant distribution.
-Upon an interpretation of the relevant clauses in the deed, the Court ruled that all undistributed income would be assessed against the trustee at the highest marginal rate.
+The Federal Court agreed with the ATO and decided that the trustee could not make the relevant distribution.
+Upon interpretation of the relevant clauses in the trust deed, the Court ruled that all undistributed income would be assessed against the trustee at the highest marginal rate.

 The issue in BRK is addressed in the Cleardocs deed (purchased as part of the standard Discretionary (Family) Trust or Discretionary Trust – excluded beneficiaries document packages).
 These deeds state that if the trustee fails to exercise its discretion to accumulate income by 30 June, then the income will be held in trust for the persons and subject to the rules in the default distribution clause.
 The Cleardocs default distribution clause then sets out the default position for 30 June income distributions.
 Therefore avoiding the possibility that income would be taxed at the highest marginal rate should a distribution fail.

 The Bamford decision allows a trustee to adopt a different definition of income in the trust’s deed, either by stating that definition in the deed, or by the deed granting the trustee an express power to adopt a different definition in respect of different periods.